Did you know that Rossmoor is 1.52 square miles with over 3,750 households, 10,500 residents, 78 streets, and more than 225 blocks?

-- Participant Sign-Up: Complete participant sign-up form based on returned participation forms.
+- Participant Sign-Up: Complete the participant sign-up form based on returned participation forms.
 Return the form to the RHA Neighborhood Watch Chair.

 - Create Email Distribution Group: Enter each block participant’s email address into your computer and create a Neighborhood Watch group email distribution list so weekly crime report forwarding is easy.

-After your block is set-up, you will receive weekly Neighborhood Watch crime reports or special alerts.
+After your block is set up, you will receive weekly Neighborhood Watch crime reports or special alerts.
 The weekly reports are typically provided mid-week.
 All you need to do is forward the report to your block members weekly.

 When you join Rossmoor’s Neighborhood Watch Block Captain team, your information will be securely transmitted to the RHA Neighborhood Watch Committee who will then contact you.